Jemulcrone/data-and-gis-analyst-portfolio/cyclistic-analysis-r/ReadMe.md

 ## My Favorite Part of this Project:

 Transforming millions of rows of data into visuals that told a compelling story felt powerful.
-This was a guided project for a certificate, and exploring the suggested analysis easily led to a new set of questions.
-Thinking about the best approach to breaking down data to generate informative results is a process that I really enjoy, and comparing that processes in business analysis to the scientific analysis I'm most used to helped me to better understand both.
+This was a guided project and exploring the suggested analysis easily led me to additional questions.
+Considering the best approach to breaking down data is a process that I really enjoy, and comparing those decisions in business context to the scientific analysis I'm most familiar with helped me to better understand both.

 ### Languages and Visualization Software: